Mariners fail to protect lead, waste solid outing by Yusei Kikuchi in loss to Dodgers

 Even when they were locking down leads or holding deficits in check to allow for their teammates to put together a late rally, there was always an eerie uneasiness to the early success of the Mariners’ bullpen.

 It wasn’t that it didn’t feel real.
-It just didn’t seem sustainable given the past pitch inefficiency of several relievers, the usage and bullpen outings, advanced scouting and the reliance upon two pitchers Anthony Misiewicz and Kendall Graveman to be unhittable.
+It just didn’t seem sustainable given the past pitching inefficiency of several relievers, recent outings, advanced scouting and the reliance upon pitchers Anthony Misiewicz and Kendall Graveman to be unhittable.

-Now 11 days into May and following another blown lead and a loss, the expected regression of a bullpen that had the lowest ERA in baseball has turned fans angry, the Mariners into a sub .500 team and left manager Scott Servais in quiet disappointment.
+Now nearly two weeks into May and following another blown lead and a loss, the expected regression of a bullpen that had the lowest ERA in baseball has turned fans angry, the Mariners into a .500 team and left manager Scott Servais in quiet disappointment.

-Misiewicz and fellow late-inning set-up man Rafael Montero failed to protect leads given to them, combining to give up five runs in the seventh and eighth inning, squandering a strong outing from starter Yusei Kikuchi and wasting three home runs off Dodgers starter Walker Buehler and sending Seattle to a 6-4 loss Tuesday night at Dodger Stadium.
+Misiewicz and fellow late-inning set-up man Rafael Montero failed to protect leads, combining to give up five runs in the seventh and eighth innings, squandering a strong outing from starter Yusei Kikuchi and wasting three home runs off Dodgers starter Walker Buehler and sending Seattle to a 6-4 loss Tuesday night at Dodger Stadium.

-The Mariners fell to 18-18 on the season and could fall below .500 for the first time since April 8 when they had a 3-4 record after losing to the Twins.
+The Mariners fell to 18-18 and could fall below .500 for the first time since April 8 when they had a 3-4 record after losing to the Twins.

-“I thought we had enough to hold them off,” manager Scott Servais.
-“They got some big two out hits and we just couldn’t finish off those innings.”
+“I thought we had enough to hold them off,” Servais said.
+“They got some big two-out hits and we just couldn’t finish off those innings.”

 Montero entered the eighth inning with Seattle holding a 4-3 lead.
 He quickly retired the first two batters he faced, including a strikeout of the always dangerous Max Muncy, who had homered earlier in the game.

 But that third out wouldn’t come without a cost.
 Montero gave up a single to Chris Taylor and then hit pinch-hitter Max Beaty with a poorly executed 0-2 slider.
 It brought prospect Gavin Lux to the plate.
 The Wisconsin native, who works out with Jarred Kelenic in the offseason, had yet to homer this season.
 That changed quickly and easily when Montero gutted a 1-0 fastball that couldn’t have been more perfect to hit.
-Lux sent it into the seats in right field for the game-winning homer.
+Lux sent it into the seats in right field for the go-ahead homer.

 “He gets two relatively quick outs,” Servais said.
-“The 0-2 hit by pitch really hurt and they big mistake to Lux.”
+“The 0-2 hit by pitch really hurt and the big mistake to Lux.”

-After looking shaky in the homestand against Baltimore and struggling in the two losses to the Rangers in the previous series, the bullpen has looked more like what people anticipated coming into the season instead of the dominant group of the first 25 games.
+After looking shaky in the homestand against Baltimore and struggling in two losses to the Rangers in the previous series, the bullpen has looked more like what people anticipated coming into the season instead of the dominant group of the first 25 games.

 “They’ve been lockdown and really solid,” Servais said.
 “But it’s been driven by controlling the counts.
 We’ve been ahead in counts.
 Tonight, our guys weren’t quite as sharp, and the Dodgers are very patient.
 They’re gonna make you throw strikes early.
 And when you get behind, certainly that’s when they do their damage.”

-Kikuchi gave the Mariners a start much better than his final line indicated: pitched 6 1/3 innings, allowing three runs on six hits with no walks and a career-high 11 strikeouts.
+Kikuchi gave the Mariners a start much better than his final line indicated: 6 1/3 innings, allowing three runs on six hits with no walks and a career-high 11 strikeouts.

-Kikuchi allowed just one run over the first six innings – a solo homer to Max Muncy – while racking up 10 strikeouts and looking unhittable at times.
+Kikuchi allowed just one run over the first six innings – a solo homer to Muncy – while racking up 10 strikeouts and looking unhittable at times.

 “Heck of an effort tonight by Yusei Kikuchi, again,” Servais said.
 “He continues to get better and better and build as the season goes along.
 Against a really good lineup, he was really aggressive with really good stuff.”